 What If You Can’t Pay Back the CERB?

 The CRA has great powers to make you pay back any owed income tax.
 They can seize your bank account, garnish your wages and may even register a lien on your home.
-Therefore, it’s extremely important to explore all available options to pay this money back to the government.
+Therefore, it’s extremely important to start saving now so that you’ve able to pay your bill come 2022.

 If you need assistance on how to repay your CERB overpayment, our experienced credit counsellors can help you review your options and design a suitable debt repayment plan.
 Contact us today for a free consultation.